The Lady of the Lake

 In the castle, Merlin knocks on Morgana's chamber door to find that she's not there.
 Hurriedly he crosses the room and begins to rummage through her clothing, only to be caught holding up a dress just as Gwen walks in.
 He comes up with an excuse on the spot: moths.
 He's checking to make sure Morgana's room hasn't been infested, but states that the dress he now holds will have to be burnt.
 Leaving a bewildered Gwen behind, he makes his way down the corridor, a little embarrassed when he has to walk past two guards with the dress in his hands, and then bumping into Arthur.
 Arthur takes in the sight.

 Elsewhere in the lower town, Uther and Gaius are looking over yet another dead body.
-The creature has struck again, and on Uther's urging, Gaius promises to do some research and share his theories before the day is out.
+The creature has struck again the previous night, this time killing two guards on their rounds, and Arthur has eyewitnesses claiming the creature responsible was a giant black cat with wings.
+On Uther's urging, Gaius promises to do some research and share his theories before the day is out.

 Merlin brings the dress to Freya who is at first delighted, but then sadly puts it aside.
 Merlin tries to cheer her up, reminding her of their future life together, and she tells him that they'll need more supplies.
 Merlin gives her a happy kiss, but as he races away, she sadly says: "Goodbye, Merlin."